What is an EEG?

 Your healthcare provider will explain the procedure to you, and you can ask questions.

-You'll be asked to sign a consent form that gives your permission to do the procedure.
+You'll be asked to sign a consent form.
+It gives your permission to do the procedure.

 Read the form carefully and ask questions if something isn't clear.

-Wash your hair with shampoo, but don't use a conditioner the night before the test.
+Wash your hair with shampoo.
+Don't use a conditioner the night before the test.
+Don't

 Tell your provider about all prescription and over-the-counter medicines and any herbal